 I think her dream came true, and she flew away like a butterfly.
 Or perhaps another oft-told version is true, and she went off to live with the elves.

 But one thing is certain.
 The “Little Blue One” must have been too special for this world!

-A fictional work based on The Legend of Azzurina of the castle of Montebello di Torriana, near Rimini, who supposedly comes to life every 5 years during the summer solstice.
+My fictional rendition is based on The Legend of Azzurina of the castle of Montebello di Torriana, near Rimini, who supposedly comes to life every 5 years during the summer solstice.
 There in her ancient castle near Rimini.
-Visit the link and you can see her castle.
+Visit the link to see her castle.

 Image – Butterfly: ©SheilaScorziello.com | Princess castle: Pixabay.com.